DevOps-MBSE/AaC/docs/docs/dev_guide/plugin_dev_guide.md

 Once these files have been generated, you are ready to run the `pip install` command to install the plugin.
 To install the plugin make sure that you are in the directory where the `setup.py` file is located, and run `pip install .`

-Once the plugin is installed in the python environment, when you run the `aac -h` command, the plugin that was just installed, should populate the available plugins/comamnds.
+Once the plugin is installed in the python environment, when you run the `aac -h` command, the plugin that was just installed, should populate the available plugins/commands.

 ### Testing the Plugin

-One of the files generated from the `gen-plugin` comamnd is that a test file for the plugin implementation will be generated.
-This templated output of a test will need to be further written though to produce quantifiable results.
+One of the files generated from the `gen-plugin` command is a test file for the plugin implementation, which is generated with a stubbed test.
+This templated output is only a stub, and it will need to be further developed to provide results.

 After doing this the test can be executed either through VSCode or through terminal with the execution of `nose2` or `tox` commands.

-###